data-gymnasia/courses/content/machine-learning/content.md

   \mathbb{P}(h(X) = -1 \text{ and }Y = +1)
 ```

 is as small as possible.
 However, the two types of misclassification often have different real-world consequences, and we might therefore wish to weight them differently.
-Given $t \geq 0$, we define the classifier
+Given $t \geq 0$, we define the **likelihood ratio classifier**

 ``` latex
   h_t(\mathbf{x}) = \begin{cases}